Winter Cold Weather payments - latest information.

 Footpaths and Pavements

 Public footpaths and pavements are the responsibility of Leicester County Council Highways and Transport.
 Their policy in winter weather for pavements is that no precautionary salting is carried out on footways.
 They will normally only receive treatment at times when ice or snow lying on the footway is likely to persist.
-Such work shall only be undertaken on the following footways using available resources:
+Such work will only be undertaken on the following footways using available resources:

 - Main shopping areas